 For further information or guidance on your ECE regulatory requirements, contact your local Ministry of Education office.

 Teacher registration and certification questions

-For further information or guidance about teacher registration and certification, you can contact the Education Council:
+For further information or guidance about teacher registration and certification, you can contact the Teaching Council:

 Last reviewed: Has this been useful?
 Give us your feedback